Suzanne010/Polka-Dot-Number-Matching-Card-Game-/README.md

 # Polka-Dot-Number-Matching-Card-Game-

-•	Educational Mobile Game for Kids
+•	This is a 2-D educational mobile game designed for Kids with API 29

 •	Has three levels: Easy, Moderate, and Difficult